I’ve given up on my online business.

 Can you guess that I’m open to new love now? 😀

 Like I said, people don’t talk about the dark side of the journey much.
 We hear about trials in success stories, and even then they’re muted by the glow of “Look what I did!
 Life worked out so beautifully!”.
-Like how many people come right out and say, “This shit sucks,” AT THE TIME said shit is actually sucking?
-Not many, that’s for damn sure.
+Like how many people come right out and say, “This burns,” AT THE TIME said stuff is actually burning?
+Not many, that’s for sure.

 I guess that’s why I’m writing this today.
 We’re all human, and no one’s up all the time without some downsides.
 The full experience of being human runs the gamut from ecstatic to tragic to livid and back again.
 It’s not just about the glitter and rainbows.
 It’s about the thunder clouds and lightning storms.
 It’s about the tears that leak out when you’re just so tired and so done with everything.
 It’s about the heaviness in your bones when you realise things aren’t working and nothing’s getting you back on track.
 It’s about the hole in your soul when you aren’t living true to your deepest desires.
 It’s about feeling trapped in your skin and wondering if you’ll ever be able to breathe deep again.

 Really we all want customised versions of the same things.
 Love.
 Joy.
 Connection.
 Abundance.
 Exhilaration.
 Power.
 Impact.
 We want to feel loved, heard, and respected.
 We want to feel useful, like the world is a better place for having us in it.
 We want to feel connected, like we have a place to call home.
 We want to feel powerful enough to make a difference in the things that matter to us.
 We want to feel alive, so help us.

 Sometimes you gotta break loose before you can feel any of that.